General Overview

 Through applying the BPM methodology a process execution can be improved significantly, in BPM terms:

-• Optimizing the process leads to continues improvement of the process flow.
+- Optimizing the process leads to continuous improvement of the process flow.

 With this BPM is placing the business user in close control of the BP operations and their execution.
-Generating increased business agility, improved processes effectiveness and better business insight.
+Generating increased business agility, improved process effectiveness, and better business insight.

-Applying BPM in the change order process can result in reducing the quota delivery time, reducing the errors, getting more accurate pricing.
+Applying BPM in the change order process can result in reducing the quota delivery time, reducing errors, and getting more accurate pricing.
 And finally satisfied customers and employees.

 When to use BPM?

-• Volume of usage.
-Processes that are used often are considerable cost for every organization, even a gradually improvement done by BPM can provide enormous value.
+- Volume of usage.
+Processes that are used often are considerable cost for every organization, even a gradual improvement done by BPM can provide enormous value.

 Business Process Management Software (BPMS)

-BPM is often viewed as a vendor product, or a technology but this view is problematic.
+BPM is often viewed as a vendor product or a technology but this view is problematic.
 The market for BPM software is currently crowded and can be confusing.
-Purchasing any BPM software doesn’t guaranty a successful BPM implementation.
-On the other hand most of the features of BPM, like automation, are impossible without a BPMS.
-If we apply a BPMS on the scenario from the first diagram, this would be the result:
+Purchasing any BPM software doesn’t guarantee a successful BPM implementation.
+On the other hand, most of the features of BPM, like automation, are impossible without a BPMS.
+If we apply a BPMS to the scenario from the first diagram, this would be the result:

 How to choose a BPMS?

-• Runtime execution engine, underlying state machine for executing the defined processes.
+- Runtime execution engine, the underlying state machine for executing the defined processes.

 TIBCO ActiveMatrix BPM

-With ActiveMatrix BPM (AMX BPM), TIBCO introduces a new generation of BPM Software, one that offers truly digitalization vs only automation.
-AMX BPM enables implementation of flexible processes, event triggered in real time that can meet all of company’s business processes needs.
-Therefore, by using AMX BPM the existing business processes can take advantages of the new technologies and trends in general, like Event-Driven Enterprise, Mobility, and Fast Data.
-AMX BPM was designed to be business friendly with enterprise strength, to reduce the dependency on IT for daily business operations, but still to meet all the tight technical standards required for a mission – critical process.
+With ActiveMatrix BPM (AMX BPM), TIBCO introduces a new generation of BPM Software, one that offers true digitalization vs only automation.
+AMX BPM enables the implementation of flexible processes, and events triggered in real-time that can meet all of the company’s business process needs.
+Therefore, by using AMX BPM the existing business processes can take advantage of the new technologies and trends in general, like Event-Driven Enterprise, Mobility, and Fast Data.
+AMX BPM was designed to be business-friendly with enterprise strength, to reduce the dependency on IT for daily business operations, but still to meet all the tight technical standards required for a mission-critical process.

-AMX BPM is integrated BPM and service oriented architecture (SOA) platform which provides a single environment for automating business processes involving both people and systems.
+AMX BPM is an integrated BPM and service-oriented architecture (SOA) platform that provides a single environment for automating business processes involving both people and systems.

 The following picture represents the different elements that compose the AMX BPM software:

 All those elements make TIBCO BPM a complete BPMS.
-Next we’ll do a short overview for each of them with the aim to represent the AMX BPM architecture.
+Next, we’ll do a short overview of each of them with the aim of representing the AMX BPM architecture.

 TIBCO Business Studio – BPM Edition